yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

         <p>NOTE:</p>
         <ul>
             <li>If your Switch is patched, you will be unable to complete the following steps.</li>
-            <li>The Switch v2 (Mariko/Red Box/HAC-001(-01)) and the Switch Lite are both patched and you will not be able to complete the following steps.</li>
+            <li>The 2019 Switch revision (Mariko/Red Box/HAC-001(-01)) and the Switch Lite are both patched and you will not be able to complete the following steps.</li>
         </ul>
     </div>
 </article>